numical/my-finances/docs/stateless-server-sequence-diagrams.md

 # Create User
 * user created on server with:
-    * hashed email as id
+    * hashed email as userId
-    * hashed password salted with email as id
+    * hashed password salted with email as pwd
 * hence
     * from an auth perspective, server never knows email
     * server nevers know password